+Argument Option

+Description

-Argument Option Description algorithm_selection No, Outside, Scan No, Outside, Scan This option is for users to choose a single test algorithm or multiple test algorithms to test sequentially.
-No: Users can select algorithms which will be tested with MBIST circuits sequentially.
-Outside: Users can select the test algorithm with the input port ALG and this input port will be added when the basic interface is defined.
-Scan: Users can launch a test with IEEE E 1149.1 or IEEE 1500. algorithm algorithm_loop_test No, Yes This option is for users to improve the loop mode testing efficiency.
+algorithm_selection No, Outside, Scan

+This option is for users to choose a single test algorithm or multiple test algorithms to test sequentially.

+No: Users can select algorithms which will be sequentially tested with input port will be added when the basicIO interface is defined.

+MBIST/MBISR circuits.

+Outside: Users can select the test algorithm with the input port ALG and this basic, IEEE 1149.1, IEEE 1500 or IEEE1687.

+Scan: Users can launch the test through IEEE standard interfaces which is algorithm_loop_test No, Yes

+The number of bits in ALG varies depending on the algorithm configuration.
+In the following example, 2 algorithms are used (March 17N and Non-March BM), so 2 bits are required in ALG to select which test algorithm to execute.

+ALG Selected Algorithm

+0x00 Both algorithms (March 17N → Non-March BM)

+0x01 March 17N only

+0x10 Non-March BM only

+0x11 NA

+This option is for users to improve the loop mode testing efficiency.
 Some tests require a loop mode, but using multiple testing commands can cause delays between the commands.

-No: Not support continuous memory testing Yes: Support continuous memory testing Users can send commands to control the BURN_IN signal to define the period of testing as Figure 3-14 when this option set to "yes".
-BURN_IN ALG[1:0] 0 / 1 / 2 / 3 (1) 2 (3) 0
+No. Not support continuous memory testing

+Yes: Support continuous memory testing

+Users can send commands to control the BURN_IN signal to define the period of testing as Figure 3-17 when this option set to "yes".

-Figure 3-14 The Example Loop Test Waveform
+Figure 3-17 The Example Loop Test Waveform